spoddutur/spark-notes/hadoop-map-reduce-vs-spark.md

 ## 2. Cons of Map-Reduce as motivation for Spark

-One can say that Spark has taken 1:1 motivation from the downsides of MapReduce computation system.
+One can say that Spark has taken direct motivation from the downsides of MapReduce computation system.
 Let’s see the drawbacks of MapReduce computation engine and how Spark addressed them:

 1. **Parallelism via processes:**
     - *MapReduce:* MapReduce doesn’t run Map and Reduce jobs as threads.
 They are processes which are heavyweight compared to threads.